Paul Pogba and Diego Costa: Fabrizio Romano discusses transfer window

-Transfer expert Fabrizio Romano provides an update on Paul Pogba's future in his new weekly column.
+Transfer expert Fabrizio Romano provides an update on Diego Costa's future in a new regular feature for the January transfer window.

-He also has news on potential incomings at Manchester United and whether Diego Costa could be making a return to the Premier League...
+Speaking on Sky Sports News' 'The Transfer Show', he also has news on potential incomings at Manchester United and whether Paul Pogba could leave Old Trafford this month...

 Pogba staying put until summer